Nat-D/GMVAE/README.md

 ## This branch is for version 1 of the paper.
 For updated version checkout branch version2 and svhn
+## See an extension of this work https://github.com/51616/split-vae

 # Code for "Deep Unsupervised Clustering with Gaussian Mixture Variational Autoencoders"
 (https://arxiv.org/abs/1611.02648) (version 1)